conklin19/data_2_checks/README.md

 Visualize- Option 3: Make at least one pandas pivot table and one matplotlib/seaborn plot (Changed from Option 2 Tableau Dashboard)

-Best Practices- Option 3: Build a custom data set (since this is custom data that I built) (Changed from Option 2 - Write 3 unit tests)
+Best Practices- Option 3: Build a custom data dictionary (since this is custom data that I built) (Changed from Option 2 - Write 3 unit tests)

 Interpretation- Option 2- Annotate .py file with well-written comments and a README file